Tzyy0528/AL-Sampling/README.md

   Machine-readable POSCAR files and DFT energies for the putative lowest-energy Auₙ clusters (n = 30–45).

 - `Low-lying-isomers/`
-  The five lowest-energy DFT-refined isomers for each cluster size (n = 30–45), including relative energies.
+  The five lowest-energy DFT-refined isomers for each cluster size (n = 30–45).

 - `Dataset-and-potential/`
   Example NNAP training dataset and trained neural-network potential used in this work.